CONGRATULATIONS ON YOUR ENGAGEMENT, and THANK YOU for your interest in The Buzzcatz!

 Hire a PRO wedding planner.

-Pro vendors are used to working with pro wedding planners.
-Your Mom and MOH might have some party planning chops, but give them the night off and let them enjoy themselves.
+Pro wedding vendors are used to working with pro wedding planners.
+Your Mom and Maid Of Honor might have some party planning chops, but give them the night off and let them enjoy themselves.
 Hire pros for this night.
 A pro wedding planner will pay for herself in the time and money she will save you.
 You get what you pay for, and that goes double for the band and the planner.
-Your venue may offer a day-of coordinator service, and that works too
+Your venue may offer a day-of coordinator service, and that works also; but you'll need someone calling the shots.

 Talk to the venue in advance to arrange for power, staging, green room, and meals for the band.

-It is important to the flow of our setup that everything be pre-arranged and set for our crew's arrival.
+It's important to the flow of our setup that everything be pre-arranged and set for our crew's arrival.
 All of our rider requirements for power, stage, and green room will be listed in our (short) rider attached to our contract, and none of our requirements are out of the ordinary for any of the resorts or clubs.
-Expect a fee from the venue for the power drop - that is common practice, and unfortunately there's no way around it for us or for any band.
+Expect a fee from hotel ballrooms for the power drop - that is common practice, and unfortunately there's no way around it for us or for any band.

 The best wedding vendors in this area will book nearly every weekend, so don't delay in confirming the date with them once you've made your choice.
 A contract and a deposit is the only way vendors can hold a date for you.
 Our prime Saturday nights book a year or more in advance in some cases, with October-June being the prime season.